8-Inch Nonstick Skillets

 In the end, our winner was from the same manufacturer as our favorite 12-inch model.
 The OXO Good Grips Hard Anodized Pro Nonstick 8-Inch Fry Pan has a durable PTFE nonstick surface and a comfortable, secure handle.
 And while it doesn't come with a lid, the one for our winning large saucepan by All-Clad fits it perfectly.
 It's also got an inexpensive price tag, and it beat out pans that cost more than three times as much.
 This little skillet would be a small but mighty addition to any kitchen.

-We tested eight widely available 8-inch nonstick skillets, priced from $16.99 to $109.95.
+We tested eight widely available 8-inch nonstick skillets, priced from about $15.00 to $110.00.
 Four of the pans had traditional PTFE nonstick coatings, and four had ceramic nonstick coatings.
 To evaluate nonstick ability, we made eggs over-easy with no fat in each new pan, cooking the eggs one after another, stopping either when they began to stick (a sign that the coating was starting to fail) or when we reached 50 eggs; we repeated this at the end of testing to assess the durability of each pan's nonstick coating.
 In between, we cooked scalloped potatoes and omelets and had a series of users scramble eggs in each pan and provide feedback.
 We also conducted a series of abuse tests: scraping a metal spatula across each pan 50 times, heating the pans to 400 degrees and shocking them in an ice bath, and banging each one three times on a concrete ledge.
 Manufacturers told us the style of nonstick and number of layers; we took the measurements.
 All the pans were purchased online.
 Products appear below in order of preference.

 Nonstick Ability: We monitored how many eggs the pans cleanly released at the beginning and end of testing, as well as how well they released other foods between egg tests.
 Pans that arrived and stayed nonstick rated highest.